Health risks

 How to prevent bird flu?

-In rare cases, bird flu can pass from animals to humans, which is called a zoonosis.
-This usually occurs after close contact with sick birds, such as for poultry farmers or when cleaning up dead birds.
-Therefore, it is advised to avoid contact with dead birds.
+Bird flu can occasionally transfer from animals to humans, known as zoonosis, typically after close contact with sick birds, such as in poultry farming or handling dead birds.
+It is advised to avoid contact with dead birds.

-There is currently no specific vaccine for bird flu because there are many different subtypes of the virus that can change quickly.
-People who work closely with (possibly) sick animals may sometimes receive antiviral medications to reduce the risk of becoming ill.
+Currently, no specific vaccine exists for bird flu due to the numerous and rapidly changing virus subtypes.
+People working closely with potentially sick animals may receive antiviral medications to lower the risk of illness.

 More information